Lopburi, Thailand’s Monkey City: 2026 Visitor’s Guide

 Wat Mahathat

-One of Lopburi’s oldest temples, its crumbling prangs offer a glimpse into the city’s ancient Buddhist roots.
-It is generally less overrun by monkeys, making it an atmospheric place for reflection.
+One of Lopburi’s oldest temples, Wat Mahathat offers a glimpse into the city’s deep Buddhist roots.
+It is usually quieter and less dominated by monkey activity, making it a more atmospheric place to explore at a slower pace.

 Lopburi city of monkeys – two macaques resting on a rock